EmployersIndividuals

 The goal to reform the Apprenticeship Levy into the new Growth and Skills Levy sits at the heart of Labour’s mission to boost skills in the UK.
 As a key manifesto commitment, Labour plans to provide flexible access to adult training in the hope that it will open up opportunities for growth across the workforce.

-The intention of the reform is not to reduce apprenticeships, but to increase flexibility.
-The new Levy would allow businesses to spend up to 50% of their Levy contributions on non-apprenticeship training, with at least 50% reserved for apprenticeships.
+The intention of the reform is not to reduce the number of apprenticeships, but to increase flexibility.
+The new Levy would allow businesses to spend some of their Levy contributions on non-apprenticeship training, with a portion still reserved for apprenticeships.

 What is Skills England?

-Skills England will develop a single picture of national and local skills needs, bringing together businesses, providers, unions, Mayoral Combined Authorities (MCAs) and national government to assess the skills the economy needs.
+Skills England will develop a single picture of national and local skills requirements, bringing together businesses, providers, unions, Mayoral Combined Authorities (MCAs) and national government to assess the skills the economy needs.

-Skills England will hold a list of approved qualifications and training that businesses will be able to spend Levy money on.
-The list will be developed in collaboration with businesses and experts, and will include modular courses in priority areas such as digital skills.
+Skills England will shape the future of the Growth and Skills Levy, holding a list of approved qualifications and training that businesses will be able to spend Levy money on.
+The list will be developed in collaboration with businesses and experts.

 What could this mean for employers?